-Regardless of where you live, running is actually the BEST way to take exercise comfortably outside, even in the coldest weather.
+Regardless of where you live, running is actually the best way to exercise comfortably outside, even in the coldest weather.

 In fact, the equipment needed for cold weather running is surprisingly minimal, especially compared to other winter sports.
 Trust me, the fresh air is quite enjoyable once you prep yourself.

 Choose an app that tracks temperature by the hour.
 Sure, the daytime high could reach a balmy 45 degrees, but it still might be 20 degrees first thing in the morning or after work.
 You’ll also want to know the wind, precipitation, and sunrise/sunset times.
 These crucial details will help you choose your clothing, footwear, and the need for reflective gear and headlamps.

 Remember, a sunny 25 degree windless day can be far more pleasant than a 40-degree day with freezing rain and howling winds, especially if not dressed properly.

 Wunderground is my favorite.